Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Invariant action

 We have checked the conformal properties of the action, and it turns out that it is not conformal.
 This statement is valid for both weak and strong conformal symmetry (see \cite{Shapiro:2001rz}), the first case being for non-transforming torsion, while in the latter the torsion vector plays the role of a Weyl potential (see also \cite{Sauro:2022hoh}).
 To see that the theory is not conformal in the weak sense one can either perform the explicit calculation, or just observe that the infinitesimal Weyl transformation of \eqref{eq:inv-act-o1} cannot be counterbalanced by any other term in the action (see \cite{Erdmenger:1997wy} for the details of this reasoning).
 On the other hand, if the action were conformal in the strong sense, then there would be terms depending only on the torsion vector in \eqref{eq:inv-act-o3}.

-To get a better insight into the GR limit of the previous action, let us compute the field equations of the torsion.
+To get a better insight into the GR limit of the previous action, let us compute the field equations of the torsion by performing a functional variation of the gauge invariant action Eq.\ \eqref{eq:inv-act}.
 To this end, we shall discard the precise tensor structure that one gets by varying Eq.s \eqref{eq:inv-act-o3} and \eqref{eq:inv-act-o4}.
 Instead, these are implicitly written as $f(T^2)_\rho{}^{\mu\nu}$ and $g(T^3)_\rho{}^{\mu\nu}$, respectively.
 Thus, by retaining explicitly only terms up to order one in the torsion the field equations are

 Therefore, in the limit of vanishing torsion we have that the antisymmetrized covariant derivative of the Ricci tensor is zero.
 This is clearly the case for all the solutions of the Einstein field equations, even if we introduce a non-trivial cosmological constant.
 Thus, the theory is classically compatible with General Relativity if we switch off the torsion.
+Moreover, we notice that a modification of the Cotton tensor appears as a source on the right-hand side of the field equations.

 The invariant action \eqref{eq:inv-act} must be supplemented with the purely metric sector, which naturally comprises higher-derivative terms \cite{Stelle:1976gc,Stelle:1977ry}.
 This is because such terms would in any case be produced by radiative corrections, and therefore we must take them into account from the onset.
 Notice that the action Eq.\ \eqref{eq:inv-act} is invariant under the discrete transformation $g_{\mu\nu} \rightarrow - g_{\mu\nu}$.
 Requiring this discrete symmetry also in the purely metric sector would forbid the appearance of the Einstein-Hilbert term.
 Thus, since we are interested in recovering General Relativity in the low energy limit, we do not impose it.
 Accordingly, the full action functional whose stability we shall analyze in the Sect.\ \ref{subsect:particle-content} is